Link Search Menu Expand Document

 An alternative to PyPi is to clone the code from GitHub.

-Here is an illustration for Linux.
+Here is an example for Linux.
 We assume that Python 3 is installed, and consequently ‘pip3’ is also installed.
 In a console, type:

 git clone https://github.com/crillab/pyxai.git